jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 - We checked the dimensions of each data table to get an idea of the row numbers and column numbers
 - We checked the datatypes
 - We compared the columns to the meta information
-- We dropped irrelevant columns
-    - STRINFO and DEPTINFO had columns of 0s and 1s
-    - SKSTINFO has a column of 0s

 3. Summary statistics and unique values
 - We looked at the summary statistics (min, max, mean, median, ...) of each numerical value